kunalbandale/Single-PageSite/README.md

-# my-first-website
+# my first website
-##This is a very basic web page.
+## This is a very basic web page.
-##This is made using basics of HTML & CSS
+## This is made using basics of HTML & CSS

 [https://kunalbandale.github.io/Single-PageSite/](https://kunalbandale.github.io/Single-PageSite/ "(https://kunalbandale.github.io/Single-PageSite/")